gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overview.md

 ### Sparsity

-If you know that your Jacobian is sparse, you can pick one of the [sparse first-order backends](@ref Sparse) from [ADTypes.jl](https://github.com/SciML/ADTypes.jl).
+[ADTypes.jl](https://github.com/SciML/ADTypes.jl) provides [sparse versions](@ref Sparse) of many common AD backends.
+They can accelerate the computation of sparse Jacobians and Hessians:

+- for sparse Jacobians, just select one of them as your first-order backend.
+- for sparse Hessians, select one of them as the _outer part_ of a [`SecondOrder`](@ref) backend (in that case, the Hessian is obtained as the sparse Jacobian of the gradient).

 The sparsity pattern is computed automatically with [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl) during the preparation step.

-If you know that your Hessian is sparse, you can use a sparse first-order backend as the _outer_ part of a `SecondOrder` backend.
-In that case, the Hessian is obtained as the sparse Jacobian of the gradient.
+!!! info "Planned feature"
+    Modular sparsity pattern computation, with other algorithms beyond those from Symbolics.jl.

 ### Split reverse mode